 In the afternoon I went ashore and walked along the beach.
 All the tavernas and restaurants appeared closed.
 The street was full of dried sea-weed which was washed ashore by the waves two nights ago.
-Back on Thetis I called my favorite Italian restaurant Guisi l’italiana to ask when they are opened.
+Back on Thetis I called my favorite Italian restaurant Guisi l’italiana to ask when will they open.
 The number was out of service.
 I called the mobile number and Guisi answered.
 She had a bad year and closed her restaurant because of too high rent and too few customers.
 What a shame!
-She is trying to find a suitable venue either in Ayia Marina or in Lakki and hopes to open in the Spring.
+She was trying to find a suitable venue either in Ayia Marina or in Lakki and hoped to open in the Spring.

 After I walked back and boarded Thetis all was very quiet.
 The barometer now was up to 1008 mB.